Catholic Diocese of Richmond pays $6.3M to sex abuse survivors

-RICHMOND, Va.
-(WWBT) - The Catholic Diocese of Richmond has paid a total of $6.3 million to the victims who were sexually abused as minors by clergy.
+CHARLOTTESVILLE, Va.
+(WVIR) - The Catholic Diocese of Richmond has paid a total of $6.3 million to victims who were sexually abused as minors by clergy.

 The diocese announced 51 claims were approved for payments through the “Independent Reconciliation Program,” which is independently administered by a Richmond law firm, BrownGreer, PLC.